 driver: bridge

-You will also need the following environment variables as we are running Portainer:
+You will also need the following environment variables as we are running in Docker (I am using Portainer):

 POSTGRES_PASSWORD=<PASSWORD OF YOUR CHOOSING>